Iowa’s Living Roadways Community Visioning

 What support is provided?

 Trees Forever field coordinators provide structured facilitation of the visioning process.
-Landscape architecture consultants collaborate with design interns to provide design assistance under the direction of ISU.
+Landscape architecture consultants collaborate with design interns to provide design assistance under the direction of Iowa State University.
 ISU also provides research-based community assessments and directs transportation plan development by consultants.
 Iowa DOT provides review and technical assistance for transportation enhancement concept planning.

 What products does the community receive?